 2. What is the level of fitness expected from the participants?

-Optimum level of fitness is required t Chadar trek so that you can enjoy your trek without facing any physical issues.
-The Chadar Trek is not challenging because of the walk the frozen river as it’s a straight path and not inclined.
-The temperatures that go beyond -25 Degrees makes the route thrilling and challenging.
+Optimum level of fitness is required to complete Chadar trek so that you can enjoy your trek without facing any health issues.
+The Chadar Trek is not challenging because it’s a straight train and not inclined.
+It’s the temperature that go beyond -25 degrees that makes the route thrilling and challenging.

 3. Can trip n thrill change the itinerary?

 Depending on the prevailing situation.
 However the date of trek completion should always coincide with the original itinerary.
-You should keep in mind that Chadar Trek is happening into the remotest region, where many unforeseen events may contribute to the need for a change in itinerary.
+You should keep in mind that Chadar Trek is happening in the remotest region, where many unforeseen events may contribute to the need for a change in itinerary.
 In such cases, we or your trek leader will suggest the best alternative similar to your original itinerary.

-4. Do you think i should bring some medicines along with me while on the trek?
+4. Do you think I should bring some medicines along with me while on the trek?

-Yes, it is always advisable that in any trek carry your own personal medication and basic first aid kit with you.
+Yes, it is always advisable that in any trek you carry your own personal medication and basic first aid kit with you.

 5. What about medical facilities and doctor while on trek?

-Our trek leaders are certified in Wilderness first-aid" and be aware of high attitude problems, and we carry whole first-aid kit, Oxygen cylinders, Improvised Stretchers, necessary medicines (relating to AMS) and extra team members with us may it be any contingency.
+Our trek leaders are certified in Wilderness first-aid" and are aware of high attitude problems; we carry a first-aid kit, oxygen cylinders, improvised stretchers, necessary medicines (relating to AMS) and extra team members with us..

 6. What things and equipments do we need to carry?

 Once you have confirmed the booking, our team will guide you with the trek essentials needed for the trek.
-Shoes, clothes and other trekking equipment’s are also available in the local markets of Leh.
+Shoes, clothes and other trekking equipments are also available in the local markets of Leh.
 You can buy it on the day of your arrival in the evening when you go for the acclimatization walk.
-Our Team will help you buy the best quality equipment’s at the best possible price.
-Also to let you know you get first copy of good quality adventure clothing and other equipment’s at a very good price in the Leh market so you can take away some extra very good and effective winter apparels to your home.
+Our team will help you buy the best quality equipments at the best possible price.
+Also to let you know you get first copy of good quality adventure clothing and other equipments at a very good price in the Leh market so you can take away some warm winter apparels to your home.

 7. Are airport transfers provided?
 What is the charge for airport transfers?